Are you writing a Family History? Here are some tips from 48 Hour Books on how to make a family tree book.

 Copyright is a form of protection grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression.
 Copyright covers both published and unpublished works.

-However, you may want to register with the Library of Congress if you want to be able to file a lawsuit based on the infringement of your work (if you want your copyright to hold up in a court).
+However, you will have to register with the Library of Congress if you want to be able to file a lawsuit based on the infringement of your work (if you want your copyright to hold up in a court).

 It can take several months for a copyright application to be approved, so we recommend researching this as early as possible!
 Many authors do choose to get their book printed while they are waiting to hear back from the copyright office.